The Definitive Guide to Flutter App Development!

 dependencies:

-In this example, we use get() to make a GET request to the API endpoint https://api.example.com/data.
-We then use response.body to print the response data to the console.
+In this example, we have send a GET request to the API endpoint https://api.example.com/data using get().
+The response data is then send to the console using response.body.

 Parsing JSON: